Discover hundreds of high-quality urban planning video courses.

 This ‘bootcamp’ course will help you develop a website layout using a self-hosted version of the popular content management system WordPress in under an hour.
 Learn to create and publish posts and pages, change the look of the site by using different themes, and manage the navigation, menus, and other content, such as as contributed modules and an image gallery.

-Video can be a highly effective tool for communicating planning issues and increasing public knowledge and participation.
-It's easier than ever to create videos yourself with little to no money.
-This video course will walk you through the three steps of creating a video: capturing the footage, creating the video with editing software, and distributing it across the web.
-We’ll look at examples of planning departments that have used video well, and review different content types that you can use as a model.
+Video can be a highly effective tool for communicating urban planning issues as well as increasing public knowledge and community engagement.
+This video course will walk you through the three steps of creating a video: capturing the footage, creating the video with editing software, and distributing video across the web.
+We’ll look at examples of urban planning departments that have used video well, and review different content types that you can use as a model.

 This second of four courses delves deeper into the Census 'architecture'.
 In course 2 of "Working with Census.gov", Dr. Chris Williamson, a.k.a.
 Dr. Data, provides an overview on the federally mandated topics that lead to programs which ultimately produce products for the public.
 Course 2 also delves into such tricky topics as Census data table analysis and gives insider tips and goodies from a Census Bureau veteran.